raspberrypisig/SolidPython/README.rst

 **solid.utils**

-*this is my (jeff) personal opinion and the base for design decisions for the actual SolidPytho 2.x.x beta design.
+*this is my (jeff) personal opinion and the base for design decisions for the current SolidPytho 2.x.x beta design.
 I'd like to have a discussion about it!*

 ``solid.utils`` consists of convenience functions and "modelling extensions" (kind of a small third party library like `mcad, bosl, bosl2`).
 The convenience functions are now -- or the missing ones are supposed to be -- part of `solid.extensions.convenience` and are automatically importet with the main package.